 - Add fees, charges, and interest that isn’t authorized.

 - Contact any third party in connection with your debts except for your attorney, your spouse, the creditor, or a credit-reporting bureau, unless they are looking for information that relates to your whereabouts.

-You have the right to file a complaint with the Federal Trade Commission (FTA) that oversees collection agencies or sue a debt collector for consistent abusive behavior.
-But this doesn’t minimize the stress that constant harassment causes, particularly when you have very real debts that you simply cannot handle.
+You have a right to file a complaint with the Federal Trade Commission (FTA) that oversees collection agencies or sue a debt collector for consistent abusive behavior.
+But this doesn’t minimize the stress that constant harassment causes, particularly when you have very real debts that you cannot handle.

 This is when it’s good to know that bankruptcy can put an instant stop to debt collection and harassment.

 When debtors opt for bankruptcy there are two options, a Chapter 7 and a Chapter 13 bankruptcy, both of which result in an automatic stay that prevents creditors from taking any further action against you.
 Even if they have started the process to repossess your car, foreclose on your home, or apply for the garnishment of your wages, they cannot continue with the action they initiated.
 Additionally, they have to stop collection calls and letters of demand whether in the form of snail-mail or emails.

 Once a bankruptcy attorney like me has filed for bankruptcy on your behalf, creditors and debt collectors may not make any further attempts to collect payment.Of course, filing for bankruptcy doesn’t only stop harassment, it also: